online-ml/river/docs/releases/unreleased.md

 ## forest

 - Fixed issue with `forest.ARFClassifier` which couldn't be passed a `CrossEntropy` metric.
-- Fixed bug in `forest.AMFClassifier`.
+- Fixed a bug in `forest.AMFClassifier` which slightly improves predictive accurary.
 - Added `forest.AMFRegressor`.

 ## utils